John Barry was my hero when I was about 13. His scores to the James Bond movies were the scores of my life back then.

 Meaning

-In the quote “John Barry was my hero when I was about 13.
-His scores to the James Bond movies were the scores of my life back then.,” the emphasis is on friendship.
-It highlights the thought that meaningful bonds require openness while implying that small gestures strengthen friendships.
+“John Barry was my hero when I was about 13.
+His scores to the James Bond movies were the scores of my life back then.” presents a viewpoint centered on friendship.
+It implies that friendships grow through trust and support and encourages us to remember that small gestures strengthen friendships.

 Theme